Sales Vs Marketing. It's Knock Down, Drag Out Time!

 Or Marketing is still a Sales Support function.

 You could appoint a CRO.
-While I object to fashionable titles, a role that has responsibility for both Sales and Marketing MUST define their roles and enable them to serve one another for the higher cause.
+While I object to fashionable titles, a position that has responsibility for both Sales and Marketing MUST define their roles and enable them to serve one another for the higher cause.

 Find rallying points for sales and marketing to collaborate around.
 For example, lead generation (inbound and outbound), messaging, content and physical events all represent opportunities that force constructive and necessary communication.